 NOTE: If the NRM server is an external control plane functionality for the SEALDD server, then the SEALDD server uses step 3, otherwise SEALDD server can use procedure defined in 3GPP TS 23.502 [6] clause 4.16.7.2.

-4. The SEALDD server sends the SEALDD Background data transfer subscription response, containing the result of the operation which includes the result and may include the BDT subscription identifier.
+4. The SEALDD server sends the SEALDD background data transfer subscription response, containing the result of the operation which includes the result and may include the BDT subscription identifier.

 5. If the SEALDD server determines that the negotiated BDT policy applies to ongoing sessions, the SEALDD server performs Network resource adaptation negotiation with the SEAL NRM server as described in clause 14.3.3.3 of TS 23.434 [4].
 Policies are set for the BDT data transfer using the previously negotiated BDT Reference ID.
 This step may be performed simultaneously with step 7.